Automatic direction finder: Typical service ranges of non-directional beacons (NDBs)

 Non-directional beacons in North America are classified by power output: "low" power rating is less than 50 watts; "medium" from 50 W to 2,000 W; and "high" at more than 2,000 W.

+ADF indicators

+The ADF indicators are a kind of navigational display consisting of a dial and a needle that rotates around the dial and points to the beacon.
+This needle suggests the "to" bearing of the beacon, and to fly the "from" bearing, 180° needs to be added or subtracted from the reading.

+There are two types of ADF indicators: the "fixed azimuth dial" type with 0° always represents the aircraft nose, and 180° always represents the aircraft tail; and the type with rotating dials that can be rotated to align the azimuth with the aircraft heading.

 Stages

 Station passage

 As an aircraft nears an NDB station, the ADF becomes increasingly sensitive, small lateral deviations result in large deflections of the needle which sometimes shows erratic left/right oscillations.
 Ideally, as the aircraft overflies the beacon, the needle swings rapidly from directly ahead to directly behind.
 This indicates station passage and provides an accurate position fix for the navigator.
 Less accurate station passage, passing slightly to one side or another, is shown by slower (but still rapid) swinging of the needle.
 The time interval from the first indications of station proximity to positive station passage varies with altitude — a few moments at low levels to several minutes at high altitude.